Head Women's Basketball Coach

-Marshall, an Adjunct Professor in the Department of Health and Physical Education, received her Master of Arts degree with a major in Kinesiology from Cal State University Long Beach.
+Marshall, an Adjunct Professor in the Department of Health and Physical Education, earned her Master of Arts degree with a major in Kinesiology from Cal State University Long Beach.
 She received her Bachelor of Science degree, also with a major in Kinesiology, from Cal State University Fullerton.
 She received her AA degree from Orange Coast.

-Copyright © 2012-13 Palomar Community College.
+Copyright © 2016-17 Palomar Community College.
 All rights reserved.